 24. Go all In

 Lastly, the very important composition technique would be capturing those small yet precise frames.
-The best way would be by zooming in to the subject and showing of what truly matters.
+The best way would be by zooming in to the subject and showing what truly matters.
 Above is another great example by dimonblr itself.